Gmail Connection and Settings

 • On the new screen, name the Flow that you want to create.

-• Add your Trigger by clicking on the red plus (+) button.
-On the Triggers selection screen, search your app or select it from the list below the screen.
+• On the Trigger selection screen, search your app or select it from the list below the screen.

 As mentioned in “How to connect your app to Wiresk” above, during your Trigger settings, you can create a new connection to your apps at this stage.